A LEADER YOU KNOW & TRUST

 Will we be a nation that respects our democratic traditions?
 Will we be a nation that embraces truth, diversity, and progress?
 Or will we be a nation that clings to the past and is built on anger, lies, and divisiveness?

-I have spent my entire adult life fighting for a better, more fair nation--for all citizens.
-Whether in elective office at the local level, as a leader in the Democratic Party, or the area of non-profits, I have been at the forefront of the fight for a 21st Century that reflects who we really are as a nation.
+I have spent my entire adult life fighting for a better, more fair society--for all citizens.
+Whether in elective office at the local level, as an election commissioner, as a leader in the Democratic Party, or the area of non-profits, I have been at the forefront of the fight for a 21st Century that reflects who we really are as a nation.

-Jackson attended the University of North Alabama, earning an honors bachelor of science degree.
+Jackson graduated from the University of North Alabama, where he earned a bachelor of science degree.
 He is currently seeking his graduate degree in Strategic Leadership.
-In 2018, the University of North Alabama Alumni Association awarded Jackson the prestigious Public Service Award for his many contributions to society within the realm of local government.
+In 2018, the University of North Alabama Alumni Association awarded Jackson the prestigious Public Service Award for his many contributions to society within local government and politics.

 Chris resides in Tennessee with his wife, Kailea, and their five-year-old son, Theo.